 Blackfriars Bridge

 Opened in 1869 by Queen Victoria, the red-tinged Blackfriars Bridge is for both traffic and pedestrians.
 It’s a surprisingly ornate bridge, with stone carvings by sculptor John Birnie Philip on the piers of the bridge.
-At night, Blackfriars Bridge is illuminated beautifully into the water below and you can also see the towering dome of St Paul’s Cathedral in the background.
+At night, Blackfriars Bridge is illuminated beautifully in the water below.
+Plus, you can also see the towering dome of St Paul’s Cathedral in the background.

 Fun fact: The body of Italian bank chairman Roberto Calvi was found hanging from one of the bridge’s arches in 1982.